Scalable Dynamic Topic Modeling with Clustered Latent Dirichlet Allocation (CLDA)

 CLDA uses a data decomposition parallelization strategy.
 The data are split into multiple segments and LDA is applied to estimate local topics in each segment in parallel.
 Then, local topics are merged and clustering is used to calculate global topics on the merged local topics.
 Algorithm~\ref{fig:pseudocode} provides the pseudocode and Figure~\ref{fig:clda_flowchart} provides the flowchart for CLDA.
 We describe the steps of CLDA in detail.

-\subsection{Step 1: Split text corpus into $S$ segments}
+\subsection{\emph{\textsc{Step 1: Split} text corpus into $S$ segments}}

 First the corpus is divided into $S$ segments on which LDA will be applied.
-In our application we divide the data according to naturally occurring disjoint time steps (i.e., yearly data).
+In our application we divide the data according to the naturally occurring disjoint segments of time steps (yearly data for each corpus) and journal publication (for the Pubmed corpus).
 Other applications might divide data by geographical location or data source.
 The division of the overall corpus into individual segments can be performed as a serial task or in parallel.
 The vocabulary is distributed to all tasks prior to the LDA computation, and the remaining data manipulation before each LDA executes independently on the individual, smaller, segments.
 The smaller the segments, the more efficiently this approach can utilize parallel resources, as segments can be processed in parallel to each other and each individual segment will be processed more quickly due to the reduced data size.